TheEmptynessProject/IG-mass-unfollower/README.md

 # Instagram Mass Unfollower

 This repository automates the process of unfollowing users on Instagram using a **Tampermonkey userscript**.
 The script clicks the unfollow button on each user's profile and closes the tab once done.
-The session is managed using cookies, so you don't need to log in repeatedly.

 **Please note:** The Puppeteer-based script is unreliable and prone to errors, so we recommend using the Tampermonkey solution for a smoother experience.